jokergoo/circlize_book/book/02-circlize-layout.md

 ### `circlize()` and `reverse.circlize()` {#circlize_and_reverse_circlize}

-**circlize** transform data points in several coordinate systems and it is basically done by the core function `circlize()`.
+**circlize** transforms data points in several coordinate systems and it is basically done by the core function `circlize()`.
 The function transforms from data coordinate (coordinate in the cell) to the polar coordinate and its companion `reverse.circlize()` transforms from polar coordinate to a specified data coordinate.
 The